ralphrass/twitter_sentiment_analysis/README.md

 # twitter_sentiment_analysis
 Twitter API V2 consumption

+Make use of the Twitter Seach Tweets endpoint.
+See https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction.

 The script apply the following steps in order to collect tweets from the oficial Twitter API:

 1. Authorization and authentication through load_credentials function;